 Regarding subsidiary protection, the right ceases when the circumstances resulting in said protection no longer exist or have changed to such an extent that the protection is no longer necessary.

-The ground relating to a change in circumstances justifying the cessation of refugee status or subsidiary protection can only be applied if SEF concludes that the change in circumstances in the country of origin or habitual residence is significant and durable to exclude a well-founded fear of persecution or a risk of serious harm.
+The grounds relating to a change in circumstances justifying the cessation of refugee status or subsidiary protection can only be applied if SEF concludes that the change in circumstances in the country of origin or habitual residence is significant and durable to exclude a well-founded fear of persecution or a risk of serious harm.
 Furthermore, this cessation ground is without prejudice to the principle of non-refoulement, and is not applicable to refugees who are able to invoke imperative reasons related to prior persecution to refuse to avail themselves of the protection of the country of their nationality or habitual residence.
-The latter safeguard is only explicitly provided in the Asylum Act for refugees, failing to transpose article 16(3) of the Qualification Directive.
+The latter safeguard is only explicitly provided in the Asylum Act for refugees, failing to adequately transpose Article 16(3) of the Qualification Directive.

 SEF is required to notify the beneficiary of protection of the intended cessation in order to allow him/her to exercise the right to an adversarial hearing in writing within 8 days.
 A decision on cessation is subject to a judicial appeal with suspensive effect.
-In the absence of specific provisions, it should be understood that beneficiaries of international protection are entitled to apply for free legal aid at appeal stage under the same conditions as nationals as legal aid is an integral part of the social security system (see Regular Procedure: Legal Assistance).
+In the absence of specific provisions, it should be understood that beneficiaries of international protection are entitled to apply for free legal aid at appeal stage under the same conditions as nationals as legal aid is an integral part of the social security system (see Regular Procedure).

-Finally, the cessation of international protection results in the applicability of the Immigration Act to former beneficiaries, according to which an individual whose refugee status has ceased is entitled to a temporary residence permit without the need to present a residence visa, even though other requirements such as a travel document, accommodation, and income. still apply.
+Finally, the cessation of international protection results in the applicability of the Immigration Act to former beneficiaries, according to which an individual whose refugee status has ceased is entitled to a temporary residence permit without the need to present a residence visa, even though other requirements such as a travel document, accommodation, and income still apply.

 Article 43(1) Asylum Act.